-1.3 The Chief of Police or his/her designee may extend an employee's probationary period for an additional period, not to exceed six months.
+- 1.1 All sworn employees promoted to corporal, sergeant, 1st sergeant, and lieutenant shall remain in a probationary status for a period of six months from the date of promotion. - 1.2 The Chief of Police or his/her designee may extend an employee's probationary period for an additional period not to exceed six months.
 The supervisor must provide documentation supporting the reasons for the extension.
 The request must be made no later than thirty calendar days before the end of the probationary period.